 Location: 10 02.36'S 140 57.96'W

-After five days brimming with Marquesian adventure, we hauled anchor, raised the sails and resumed our journey west towards Ahe atoll, a three-day sail away.
-The sails were up in record time and we were back out to open ocean, surging forth into the deep blue.
-As our last passage of a considerable length begins we have all begun to reflect on how far we’ve come, the adventures we’ve shared and how soon this voyage will come to an end.
+After five days brimming with Marquesian adventure, we hauled anchor, raised the sails, and resumed our journey west towards Ahe atoll, a three-day sail away.
+The sails were up in record time, and we were back out to the open ocean, surging forth into the deep blue.
+As our last passage of a considerable length begins, we have all begun to reflect on how far we’ve come, the adventures we’ve shared, and how soon this voyage will come to an end.
 It seems unanimous among the crew that we could happily continue on past Tahiti in search of new adventures and exotic places.
-We are appreciating the most mundane, simple aspect of boat life as we recognize that our life aboard Argo is quickly nearing its end.
+We appreciate the most mundane, simple aspect of boat life as we recognize that our life aboard Argo is quickly nearing its end.